 - Should you wish to remain in the property after 12 months, you would have to re-apply to the scheme.

-Under this scheme, you will pay rent directly to the landlord or your agent/landlord in the normal way.
+Under this scheme, you will pay rent directly to the landlord or your agent/landlord as instructed by them.
 If you require the university to pay your rent, you must promptly notify the Scholarships and Student Funding Services Manager by e-mail, stating the reasons for the non-payment along with the amount due and the due date, so that arrangements can be made to pay the rent on your behalf.

 Landlords must also notify the Scholarships and Student Funding Services Manager by e-mail if the rent is two months in arrears.

 If the University of Edinburgh is required to pay rent on your behalf, the University will invoice you and the debt will be added to your University account.

 Please note that all supporting documents are required to enable us to assess your application and so please have these prepared prior to applying.

 You should complete the application form and submit it along with the required supporting documents in order to be considered under this scheme.
 Please note that we do not accept any screenshots as valid documentation.

 You will be required to submit:

 - evidence of future funding to demonstrate that you have the funding in place to cover your rent for the coming year e.g. last 2 months parental bank statements/payslips (2 months up until the date of application)

 - your last two months bank statements for all bank accounts you hold in your name (2 months up until the date of application)